SoftDesLab/PIRANHA/README.md

 We aim to have scenarios that helps the users to be aware of Phishing Websites.
 This program helps user to distinguish whether the Website is a Phishinhg Website or a real website.

 ### Languages
-The language that our program uses is SQL (Structured Query Language) is a database management language for relational databases.
+The languages that our program uses is SQL (Structured Query Language) is a database management language for relational databases.
 The programming language that the program uses is the Python programming language which is an interpreted, object-oriented, high-level programming language with dynamic semantics.

 ## User Cases
 1. Actors